-There is a large range of nutrients that are found in the vegan diet.
+There are a large range of nutrients that are found in the vegan diet.
 Fruits and vegetables are rich in antioxidants, potassium and thus reduce heart disease.

-When increase potassium is, the great difference is made in lowering blood pressure.
+When potassium is increased, a great difference is made in lowering blood pressure.

 Avoid unhealthy ingredients:

-It is possible to eat unhealthy foods, especially processed meat.
-When replacing other animal products with a vegetarian origin, add more nutrients to the body.
+It is possible to eat unhealthy foods, especially processed meat, and when replacing other animal products with a vegetarian origin, add more nutrients to the body.

-The vegan diet helps you reduce your fat rate.
-One of the ways to avoid cancer is because of animal products associated with colon cancer and breast cancer.
+The vegan diet helps you reduce your fat rate and one of the ways to avoid cancer is because animal products have been associated with colon cancer and breast cancer.

-If you follow a vegan diet especially low sugars and fat helps you lose weight and you can lose weight naturally because it increases the consumption of fibre, vitamins, and minerals.
+If you follow a vegan diet especially low sugars and fat helps you lose weight and you can lose weight naturally because it increases the consumption of fiber, vitamins, and minerals.

 Lead to a lack of nutrients: